Long-Brian-Yang/Long-Brian-Yang.github.io/_pages/about.md

   - Developing and fine-tuning neural network potentials (NNPs) for accurate property predictions.
   - Collaborating with team members on computational chemistry studies and preparing technical reports.

+- \_2024.09 - 2024.09\_, Research Collaboration with Fujitsu Research Computing Lab

+  - Participated in joint research projects focusing on molecular dynamics simulations for material discovery.
+  - Worked on optimizing neural network potentials for simulation efficiency.
+  - Supported the development of computational models for advanced material properties.

 - _2021.12 - 2022.04_, **Undergraduate Researcher**, China University of Petroleum
   - Conducted a research project using machine learning techniques to analyze energy efficiency datasets.
   - Preprocessed and visualized experimental data for predictive modeling.